laravel/docs/cashier-paddle.md

 ### With Payment Method Up Front

 > **Warning**
 > While trialing and collecting payment method details up front, Paddle prevents any subscription changes such as swapping plans or updating quantities.
-If you want to allow a customer to swap plans during a trial the subscription must be cancelled and recreated.
+If you want to allow a customer to swap plans during a trial the subscription must be canceled and recreated.

 If you would like to offer trial periods to your customers while still collecting payment method information up front, you should use the `trialDays` method when creating your subscription pay links: